Xcopri is a brand-name oral tablet that’s prescribed for partial-onset seizures. Xcopri contains the active ingredient cenobamate.

 If you’re breastfeeding or planning to breastfeed, talk with your doctor.
 They may suggest other treatment options.
-Or if your condition is severe, they may recommend other ways to feed your child so that you may take Xcopri.
+Or if your condition is severe, they may recommend other ways to feed your child so that you can take Xcopri.

 Before taking Xcopri, talk with your doctor about your health history.
 Xcopri may not be right for you if you have certain medical conditions or other factors affecting your health.
 These include:

-- Liver or kidney problems.
-If you have liver or kidney problems, talk with your doctor before starting Xcopri treatment.
+- Liver or kidney problems: If you have liver or kidney problems, talk with your doctor before starting Xcopri treatment.
 They may check the health of these organs using blood tests.
 If your doctor finds that your liver or kidney problems are severe, they’ll likely prescribe a different medication for you.
 But if your problems aren’t severe, they may prescribe a lower dosage of Xcopri than usual.
 They’ll also monitor your liver or kidneys during treatment.

-- Depression.
-If you have depression, talk with your doctor before taking Xcopri.
+- Depression: If you have depression, talk with your doctor before taking Xcopri.
 It’s possible that this drug could worsen your condition.
 Very rarely, taking Xcopri may raise the risk of suicidal thoughts or behavior.
 Your doctor will monitor you closely after you start taking Xcopri, especially as they increase your dosage during your first few months of treatment.
 If you notice any unusual changes in your mood, thoughts, or behavior, talk with your doctor right away.

-- Allergic reaction.
-If you’ve had an allergic reaction to Xcopri or any of its ingredients, you should not take Xcopri.
+- Allergic reaction: If you’ve had an allergic reaction to Xcopri or any of its ingredients, you should not take Xcopri.
 Ask your doctor about other medications that may be better options for you.